 (250g / 8.8oz)

-The honey process has spread across coffee lands in recent years.
-While the term is widely used, and the basic premise of the process widely understood, it is actually applied in very different ways by different producers in different parts of the world, giving very different results.
-The coffees we’re sharing this month are some of the finest examples of honey processing we could get our hands on, produced by dedicated people who we’re excited to share conversations and work closely with.
-We hope you enjoy Adam and Raul’s coffees this month, and their insights into how they process coffees using the honey method.
+The natural process has gained in popularity across the entire coffee belt in recent years.
+While the term is widely used, and the premise of the process widely understood, it is applied in very different ways by different producers in different parts of the world, giving very different results.
+The coffees we’re sharing this month are both very high quality examples, but differ in terms of the raw cherry used and the way the process is carried out.
+This leads to two contrasting cups, that we hope you enjoy this month.

 Our Discovery Subscription allows us the opportunity to share new experiences with you every month, taking you with us on our journey through the changing seasons of coffee.
 This allows you the opportunity to taste new lots from across the coffee landscape as they arrive at our roastery, when they’re fresh and in season.
 We strive to find the most delicious and thought-provoking coffees we can get our hands on, working together with a group of innovative and dedicated partners we have met over our years in the industry.
 We are inspired not only by sharing their painstakingly created raw material, but by conveying how each step of its journey has led to what you find in your cup, be it terroir, varietal, post-harvest processing, or something else entirely.